Colposcopy is a specialist procedure done to look at your cervix.

 During colposcopy a specialist doctor or nurse looks at the cells in your cervix using a microscope called a colposcope.
 The colposcope looks like a pair of binoculars on a stand.
 It magnifies the cervix so that any cell changes can be seen.

 Colposcopies only takes about 15 minutes, but you will probably be at the clinic for 30 minutes.

 Sometimes during colposcopy they take a small sample of tissue (biopsy).
 The biopsy takes only a couple of seconds and may be a bit uncomfortable.

-Colposcopy at a public hospital is free if you are eligible to receive public health services in New Zealand.
+Colposcopy at a public hospital is free if you are eligible for public health services in Aotearoa New Zealand.
 You can also arrange to be seen at a private clinic.

-It’s important to go to your appointment even if you don’t have any symptoms, as abnormal cells may develop into cancer if left untreated.
+It is important to go to your colposcopy appointment even if you do not have any symptoms, as abnormal cells may develop into cancer if left untreated.

 Before your appointment

 When you confirm your appointment, let them know if you have any special needs, for example if you are pregnant.
 It is safe to have colposcopy when you are pregnant.
 However, it is unlikely a biopsy or treatment will be recommended during this time.

 You can bring someone to support you, such as your partner, a family or whānau member or friend.